This is a casting of Alice in Wonderland mixed up in some concentric steampunk brass gears.

 Now the troll was fat, but still magical.
 He soon caught up with Alice.
 And when he had caught Alice and retrieved the stolen tooth he said that she was even more naughty now.
 As punishment she would be tasked with retrieving teeth for him from all children in the world, naughty or not, forever.

 Alice couldn’t quite figure out why taking back a tooth that was stolen from her was naughty, but then this is not her story, is it?
-Regardless, it turns out that she is now in service to the tooth troll and now travels the world collecting rotten and not rotten teeth from all children who put their discarded and fallen out teeth under their pillow at night.
+Regardless, it turns out that she is now in eternal service to the tooth troll and has to travel the world collecting rotten and not rotten teeth from all children who put their discarded and fallen out teeth under their pillow at night.

 But, she feels guilty about this.
-She leaves behind a little of the tooth troll’s gold or silver or bronze wealth as payment for the tooth.
+She leaves behind a little of the tooth troll’s money as payment for the tooth, unbeknownst to the tooth troll.
 She’s not really naughty, you see.
 And, she is not a fairy.

 © William Miles 2018